eladschwartz/Israel-Airport-Flight-Tracker/README.md

 ### 🔄 Interactive Workflow

 1. Choose between arrival or departure flights
-2. Select "All" to get all available flights or "Filter" to apply filters
+2. Select "All" to get all available flights or "Filter" to apply filters(Filter still in the works)
-3. If filtering, provide optional details such as:
-   - City
-   - Country
-   - Airline
-   - Date range

 ### 🔍 What the Application Does